Colgate-Palmolive (NYSE:CL) Shares Purchased by Homrich & Berg

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Dark Forest Capital Management LP acquired a new position in Colgate-Palmolive in the second quarter valued at about $30,000.
-Benjamin Edwards Inc. acquired a new position in Colgate-Palmolive in the third quarter valued at about $29,000.
-US Asset Management LLC acquired a new position in Colgate-Palmolive in the third quarter valued at about $36,000.
-Larson Financial Group LLC lifted its position in Colgate-Palmolive by 100.0% in the third quarter.
-Larson Financial Group LLC now owns 504 shares of the company’s stock valued at $38,000 after buying an additional 252 shares during the last quarter.
-Finally, Bell Investment Advisors Inc acquired a new position in Colgate-Palmolive in the third quarter valued at about $49,000.
-77.15% of the stock is currently owned by institutional investors.
+Other hedge funds have also recently made changes to their positions in the company.
+Wellington Management Group LLP lifted its position in Colgate-Palmolive by 10.0% in the third quarter.
+Wellington Management Group LLP now owns 33,925,902 shares of the company’s stock valued at $2,564,120,000 after buying an additional 3,077,946 shares during the last quarter.
+Geode Capital Management LLC lifted its position in Colgate-Palmolive by 2.2% in the third quarter.
+Geode Capital Management LLC now owns 14,635,400 shares of the company’s stock valued at $1,103,685,000 after buying an additional 308,383 shares during the last quarter.
+Deutsche Bank AG lifted its position in Colgate-Palmolive by 4.3% in the third quarter.
+Deutsche Bank AG now owns 7,781,555 shares of the company’s stock valued at $588,129,000 after buying an additional 318,575 shares during the last quarter.
+Nordea Investment Management AB lifted its position in Colgate-Palmolive by 124.5% in the third quarter.
+Nordea Investment Management AB now owns 6,194,982 shares of the company’s stock valued at $475,775,000 after buying an additional 3,435,717 shares during the last quarter.
+Finally, GUARDCAP ASSET MANAGEMENT Ltd increased its stake in Colgate-Palmolive by 16.6% during the second quarter.
+GUARDCAP ASSET MANAGEMENT Ltd now owns 5,872,359 shares of the company’s stock worth $477,716,000 after purchasing an additional 837,732 shares during the period.
+77.15% of the stock is currently owned by hedge funds and other institutional investors.

-CL has been the topic of a number of recent analyst reports.
-Barclays decreased their target price on shares of Colgate-Palmolive from $85.00 to $83.00 and set an “equal weight” rating on the stock in a research report on Tuesday, November 2nd.
-UBS Group initiated coverage on shares of Colgate-Palmolive in a research note on Thursday, December 16th.
+CL has been the topic of a number of recent research reports.
+Wells Fargo & Company cut their price target on shares of Colgate-Palmolive from $78.00 to $76.00 and set an “underweight” rating on the stock in a research note on Monday, January 31st.
+Barclays cut their price target on shares of Colgate-Palmolive from $85.00 to $83.00 and set an “equal weight” rating on the stock in a research note on Tuesday, November 2nd.
+Zacks Investment Research lowered shares of Colgate-Palmolive from a “hold” rating to a “sell” rating and set a $82.00 price target on the stock. in a research note on Tuesday, November 9th.
+UBS Group began coverage on shares of Colgate-Palmolive in a research note on Thursday, December 16th.
 They set a “neutral” rating on the stock.
-Credit Suisse Group cut their price target on shares of Colgate-Palmolive from $95.00 to $90.00 and set an “outperform” rating on the stock in a research note on Monday, January 31st.
-Wells Fargo & Company cut their price target on shares of Colgate-Palmolive from $78.00 to $76.00 and set an “underweight” rating on the stock in a research note on Monday, January 31st.
-Finally, Sanford C. Bernstein upgraded shares of Colgate-Palmolive from an “underperform” rating to a “market perform” rating and boosted their price target for the stock from $77.00 to $83.00 in a research note on Wednesday, February 2nd.
-Two analysts have rated the stock with a sell rating, eleven have assigned a hold rating and three have given a buy rating to the company.
-According to MarketBeat.com, Colgate-Palmolive presently has a consensus rating of “Hold” and an average target price of $86.00.
+Finally, Berenberg Bank cut their target price on shares of Colgate-Palmolive from $85.00 to $77.00 and set a “hold” rating on the stock in a research note on Tuesday, November 2nd.
+Two investment analysts have rated the stock with a sell rating, eleven have issued a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat, Colgate-Palmolive presently has a consensus rating of “Hold” and a consensus target price of $86.00.

-Colgate-Palmolive (NYSE:CL – Get Rating) last announced its quarterly earnings results on Friday, January 28th.
-The company reported $0.79 EPS for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.79.
-The company had revenue of $4.40 billion for the quarter, compared to analyst estimates of $4.42 billion.
-Colgate-Palmolive had a net margin of 12.43% and a return on equity of 308.71%.
-The firm’s revenue was up 1.8% on a year-over-year basis.
-During the same period in the prior year, the firm posted $0.77 earnings per share.
-As a group, research analysts expect that Colgate-Palmolive will post 3.33 earnings per share for the current fiscal year.
+Colgate-Palmolive (NYSE:CL – Get Rating) last posted its quarterly earnings data on Friday, January 28th.
+The company reported $0.79 earnings per share for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.79.
+The business had revenue of $4.40 billion during the quarter, compared to the consensus estimate of $4.42 billion.
+Colgate-Palmolive had a return on equity of 308.71% and a net margin of 12.43%.
+The company’s revenue was up 1.8% compared to the same quarter last year.
+During the same period in the prior year, the company earned $0.77 earnings per share.
+Research analysts predict that Colgate-Palmolive will post 3.33 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, February 15th.
-Stockholders of record on Monday, January 24th were issued a $0.45 dividend.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, February 15th.
+Investors of record on Monday, January 24th were issued a dividend of $0.45 per share.
 This represents a $1.80 annualized dividend and a dividend yield of 2.30%.
 The ex-dividend date was Friday, January 21st.
-Colgate-Palmolive’s payout ratio is currently 70.31%.
+Colgate-Palmolive’s dividend payout ratio is presently 70.31%.

-In related news, CTO Patricia Verduin sold 51,194 shares of the stock in a transaction on Wednesday, February 2nd.
-The stock was sold at an average price of $82.39, for a total transaction of $4,217,873.66.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+In other Colgate-Palmolive news, insider Jennifer Daniels sold 40,580 shares of the stock in a transaction on Thursday, February 3rd.
+The stock was sold at an average price of $82.93, for a total value of $3,365,299.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, Director John P. Bilbrey sold 4,917 shares of the stock in a transaction on Monday, February 14th.
 The stock was sold at an average price of $78.66, for a total value of $386,771.22.
 The disclosure for this sale can be found here.
-Insiders sold 127,080 shares of company stock valued at $10,443,094 over the last three months.
+Over the last ninety days, insiders have sold 127,080 shares of company stock valued at $10,443,094.
 Corporate insiders own 0.32% of the company’s stock.

 Colgate-Palmolive Company Profile (Get Rating)